Sabbat: The Black Hand: Production

 Sabbat: The Black Hand was written by Justin Achilli, the series' creative lead, together with Alan Alexander, Khaldoun Khelil, and the series' editor Karim Muammar, based on the original Sabbat concept by Steven C. Brown and Andrew Greenberg from earlier Vampire: The Masquerade books.
 In addition to working on the book's graphic design, layout, and interior art, Tomas Arfert was the project's art director, and worked with several artists including cover artist Mark Kelly.

 The book is published by Renegade Game Studios, one of the World of Darkness series owner Paradox Interactive's publishing partners following their reorganization of the handling of the series in 2020.
 Along with this reorganization is a different development process compared to prior books, which involves working together with diversity consultants and diversity readers to ensure that themes and topics are depicted respectfully; Sabbat: The Black Hand is the first book in the series to be developed through that process.

 Achilli had been working on the project even before he joined Paradox Interactive, and had thought about how to incorporate the sect in the fifth edition of the game.
 The idea of Sabbat vampires as player characters were seen as counter to the fifth edition's theme of humanity for vampires, formulated as the riddle "a beast I am, lest a beast I become", which led to the decision to portray them primarily as antagonists and as a cautionary tale showing what happens to vampires who do not care about their humanity.
 The sect was treated similarly to how it had been in Vampire: The Masquerade's first edition (1991), where it is portrayed as a mysterious group in the shadows, as opposed to how it had been depicted in later editions.
 Achilli compared this to how he considered A Nightmare on Elm Street's Freddy Krueger to be the scariest in the first film in the series, where less was known about him.
 One of the hardest parts of the design process involved making the Sabbat vampires come across as alien and stand out from other vampires in the setting.

 The book was designed to be usable in any Vampire: The Masquerade campaign, with the intention that the Sabbat should be possible to insert into campaigns as a new conflict for the players, and shake the status quo.
 Its structure differs from the previous sect books for the game's fifth edition, Anarch and Camarilla: whereas those were conceived as and structured as similar to coffee table books, Sabbat: The Black Hand is formatted primarily as a game book, with advice on how to use each part of the book in a game campaign.

 Sabbat: The Black Hand was released by Renegade Game Studios on October 27, 2021, following a delay from August, both as a hardcover 140-page print book and as an e-book.
-It is planned to be released in Italian by Need Games, in Polish by Alis Games, and in Spanish by Biblioteca Oscura.
+It was planned to be released in Italian by Need Games, in Polish by Alis Games, and in Spanish by Biblioteca Oscura.